Torn MCL Causes Knee Pain

 In cases of severe MCL injury, knee surgery may be another treatment option.
 As with torn ACL (link back to ACL page) injuries, minimally invasive surgery using knee arthroscopy, and possible ligament reconstruction, could be a solution for this type of knee injury.

-To consult with a sports medicine specialist or an orthopedic knee surgeon with expertise in treating torn MCL and many other types of sports injuries, call Baylor Orthopedic and Spine Hospital at Arlington at 855-41-ORTHO.
+To consult with a sports medicine specialist or an orthopedic knee surgeon with expertise in treating torn MCL and many other types of sports injuries, call Baylor Scott & White Orthopedic and Spine Hospital – Arlington at 855-41-ORTHO.